lyu4321/jellybean/README.md

 node index.js -i <folder>
 ```

-The --input/-i flag is required, followed by a path to either an existing text/markdown file or folder containing multiple files.
+The input path to either an existing text/markdown file or a folder containing multiple files is required.
+Please specify the input path using the `--input/-i` flag or by adding it as `"input"` in a JSON config file.

 The contents of each file will be converted into an HTML file with the same name and stored in the output directory specified or in the 'dist' directory if no output directory is specified.
 If a folder contains non-text/markdown files, these files will not be converted into HTML.

 # Optional Flags